pravirgoosari/CandidStance/README.md

 # CandidStance

-CandidStance explores U.S. politicians’ positions using retrieved evidence and GPT-4o-selected source passages.
-Claims include citations and supporting excerpts; AI review is not independent fact-checking.
+CandidStance summarizes U.S. politicians’ positions with GPT-4o web research and linked sources.

 ## Features

 ### Core Features
-- **Evidence first**: Up to four GPT-4o web-search discovery requests, followed by bounded article retrieval.
-Only search-tool citation URLs are used; model-written search prose is not evidence.
+- **Targeted research**: Each issue gets its own GPT-4o web search, using news reporting and official documents.
+Wikipedia is excluded.
-- **Cited passages**: GPT-4o selects relevant retrieved passages; the app displays the original text with publisher attribution.
-A separate relevance check rejects off-topic selections.
-The model cannot write the displayed passage or invent its URL.
+- **AI summaries**: GPT-4o condenses cited search research into a concise position summary.
+Clickable citations come from search-tool annotations; uncited paragraphs are excluded.
-- **Three sources maximum**: Each issue card shows at most three sources with full clickable URLs and expandable supporting excerpts.
+- **Three sources maximum**: Each issue card lists at most three sources with full clickable URLs below the summary.
 - **Transparent gaps**: Insufficient evidence is shown explicitly.
 Pages that cannot be retrieved are not used to support claims.
 Provider outages are shown separately from insufficient evidence.
 - **Caching**: Supported issues are cached for 30 days; evidence gaps for 24 hours; temporary provider failures for 15 minutes.
 Expired gaps are retried on the next search without regenerating still-fresh supported issues.
 - **Name cache**: Previously resolved names use PostgreSQL aliases before any OpenAI call.